 - Pharmacists offer helpful tips on how to take your medicines

-What is a Comprehensive Medication Review?
+What is a Comprehensive Medication Review (CMR)?

 A Comprehensive Medication Review is a one-on-one telephone or face-to-face consultation with a pharmacist.
 During the CMR, the member’s entire medication profile is reviewed to make sure the therapy is appropriate.
 The CMR includes all prescription medications, over-the-counter medications, herbal supplements, and sample medications.
 The review should take no more than 20 minutes.
 Best of all, the CMR gives the member an opportunity to ask the pharmacist any questions he or she may have about the medications he or she is currently taking.
-Following the CMR, the pharmacist sends the member a Recommended To-Do List and a Medication List.
+After the CMR, the pharmacist sends the member a Recommended To-Do List and a Medication List.

 What is a Targeted Medication Review (TMR)?